travelwhiz-ltd/GB-Bus-Train-Metro-GTFS/README.md

 - Glasgow Subway services now split into two logical routes 'Inner Circle' and 'Outer Circle'.
 - All tram and underground/metro services have branded route colors.

+#### Notes

+Two operators (FlixBus and Ember) have been removed as they have their own official GTFS feeds which supersedes their TNDS/NCSD versions.

 #### Extended GTFS Fields
 - `trips.realtime_trip_id`: a compound key to make it easier to match vehicles in BODS' live location SIRI feed to GTFS trips.
 See Realtime Compound Key section for details.
 - `trips.txc_vehicle_journey_ref`: a reference to the original TransXChange `VehicleJourneyRef` for that trip.